FOSSEE/nghdl/readme.md

 2. Support for digital models upto 64 output ports/pins.
 3. Multiple instances of same digital model.

-##How to use?
-1. Run nghdl in command terminal.
-2. Upload your vhdl file.
-3. Model will be created with name of your vhdl file.
-It can be seen under (~/ngspice-nghdl/src/xspice/icm/ghdl/)
-4. You can use this model in your netlist.

 ##How to use the Examples provided with NGHDL?
-1. Go to eSim main window -> Click on NGHDL icon from the left toolbar, click on the 'browse' button, go to ../nghdl/Example/ and locate which example you wish to simulate.
+1. Launch eSim-> go to eSim main window -> Click on NGHDL icon from the left toolbar, click on the 'browse' button, go to ../nghdl/Example/ and locate which example you wish to simulate.
 2. After opening the directory of desired example, locate the vhdl file , click on the "Open" button at the bottom of "Open File" window.
 3. Click on 'upload' button in the NGHDL pop-up window.
 File will be processed in the backend for few seconds.
 Now exit the NGHDL window.
 4. Open the desired example under eSim/Examples/NGHDL_Examples/ using the Open Project button, double click on the project when the project is loaded in the "Projects" window.